-A rib roast is quite often simply carved by slicing between the rib bones, yielding each diner a relatively ample steak comprising the so-called, medium-rare, meaty eye of the rib as well as fatty, well-done, nicely marbled outer cap, plus the very gnawable ends of the bones and any visibly crisp-edged fatty-fat-fat parts of the roast.
+Rib roasts are commonly carved by slicing between the rib bones, yielding each diner a relatively ample steak that comprises four disparate parts: the medium-rare and meaty eye of the rib; the fatty, well-done, nicely marbled outer meaty portion; the oh-so-gnawable ends of the bones; and any crisp-edged fatty parts.
 And there’s nothing wrong with that.
 This recipe, though, takes a different tactic.
-It shows you how to read a rib roast by hewing the roast into its different component parts and piling them all separately on the cutting board or the platter, enabling diners to indulge in just those cuts that makes their knees most wobbly.
+It shows you how to read a rib roast by hewing the entire roast into those four different components and piling them all separately on the cutting board or the platter, enabling diners to indulge in just those parts that makes their knees most wobbly.
 Talk about our kind of carving.
 (Uh, we guess it goes without saying, but leftovers make swell sandwiches to tote to lunch the next day.
 You don’t need us to tell you a recipe for that, do you?)

 Jamie Oliver’s Sunday Roast